v1cont/yad/feature-comparison.md

 of yadU features is extracted from the [NEWS](https://github.com/v1cont/NEWS) file.

 The version numbers in the following headings refer to yadU releases.
-The version numbers in square brackets refer to yadL releases.
+My annotations are wrapped in square brackets.
+The version numbers refer to yadL releases.

 Abbreviations: